ravens/awesome-telco/README.md

 - [swICC](https://github.com/tomasz-lisowski/swicc) - A framework for creating smart cards (ICC-based cards with contacts).
 - [vsmartcard](https://github.com/frankmorgner/vsmartcard) - umbrella project for emulation of smart card readers or smart cards.
 - [OpenEUICC](https://gitea.angry.im/PeterCxy/OpenEUICC) - (WIP) eSIM LPA (Local Profile Assistant) implementation for Android.
 System privilege required.
 - [5ber esim](http://esim.5ber.com) - 5ber.eSIM card is a physical SIM card that complies with the GSMA standards that can store up to 15 eSIM profiles at the same time.
+– [mobile-atlas](https://github.com/sbaresearch/mobile-atlas) - MobileAtlas implements the promising approach to geographically decouple SIM card and modem, which boosts the scalability and flexibility of the measurement platform.

 ## UE